MileHacker Logo

 • Always seek permission before photographing individuals, specifically in sensitive areas or with children.

-• Some religious sites or museums prohibit photography; look for signs.
+• Some religious sites or museums prohibit photography; be on the lookout for signs.

 Taboos & Sensitive Topics